epfl-iglobalhealth/what-if_platform_backend/README.md

 ## PLATFORM - FRONTEND
 ---
-Firstly, the frontend has been coded using Angular.
-The entire code is available [here](https://github.com/epfl-iglobalhealth/what-if_platform_frontend).
+The frontend has been coded using Angular.
+The code is available [here](https://github.com/epfl-iglobalhealth/what-if_platform_frontend).

 ### WORKFLOW
 The user firstly visualizes a welcome page.
 ![Welcome page](readme_images/frontend-1.png)

-After clicking on `Explore the platform`, the user is redirected to the main page, where he/she can interact with the reproduction rate model.
+After clicking on `Explore the platform`, the user is redirected to the main page, where they can interact with the reproduction rate model.

 ![Main page](readme_images/frontend-2.png)